First steps

 2. Enter a unique name for the team or resource.

-1. If you also want to create a new user for the resource and invite them to Planforge, activate the checkbox Allow login and enter an email address.
+1. If you also want to create a new user for this resource and invite them, enter an Email and activate the checkboxes Allow sign-in and Email invitation.

 3. Click SAve Save .